oleeeg/CCLabelTTFLineSpaced/README.md

 	[myText fadeTo:255*0.8 withDuration:0.8 withDelay:0.8];

-I was testing this on iOS 7.1 and iOS 6.1 and it works great ;)
+I was testing this with Cocos2D 2.1 on iOS 7.1 and iOS 6.1 and it works great.
+(It might also work on newer Cocos2D Versions?!?)

-It's written without ARC so dont forget to set the `-fno-objc-arc` flag.
+It's written without ARC so dont forget to set the `-fno-objc-arc` flag if you are using ARC.

 Feel free to send me any merge requests if you have some improvements.